 Is sensory a challenge in your life too?

 Hear from international experts, parents, and people just like you.
-Listen to people from around the world who discover and create solutions for daily life.
+Learn from people from different countries who discover and create sensory-friendly solutions in daily life.

 Download, subscribe and share the Sensory Friendly Solutions Podcast on all your favourite platforms.